Gershwin Theatre: Auditorium

 Playbill cites the theater as having 1,926 seats, while The Broadway League gives a figure of 1,933 seats.
 The Gershwin's seats are spread across two levels: an orchestra with about 1,300 seats and a smaller mezzanine with about 600 seats.
 (Note: According to Back Stage magazine, the theater has 1,296 seats in the orchestra and 599 in the mezzanine.
 However, Alswang cited the orchestra as having 1,280 seats and the mezzanine as having 660 seats.)
 This was based on Alswang's observation that most people wanted orchestra seats.
 The seats in the Gershwin are spaced 36 in apart from row to row, compared to in older theaters where each row was only 32 to 33 in apart.
 The balcony has 14 rows.
 Like traditional Broadway houses (and unlike the contemporary Minskoff Theatre), the theater had aisles in the center and along the sides.
 The orchestra level is ADA-accessible via an elevator from the ground story.

 The mezzanine level has protrusions on the side walls instead of box seats.
 The proscenium arch is designed with dark panels that serve as light towers, which can be removed if necessary.
 The wall panels also contains panels that can be removed for the installation of speakers.
 The stage was also designed with a flexible layout in that it could be disassembled or extended forward.
 When the stage was extended forward, it basically functioned as a thrust stage, covering the orchestra pit.
 With a 65 ft adjustable proscenium arch and an 80 ft stage, it is one of the largest Broadway stages, ideal for very large musical productions.

 Unlike older theaters in New York City, the Minskoff and Gershwin theaters were subject to less stringent building codes.
 For example, the Gershwin was designed without fire curtains, since the city had allowed sprinkler systems to be installed in both theaters.
 The theater also used Hydra-Float, a computerized rigging system.
-This made it the first commercial theater in the U.S. to be completely automated.
+This made it the first commercial theater in the US to be completely automated.
 Backstage, there were eight large dressing suites for lead performers, which were equipped with air conditioning, green rooms, and private bathrooms.